 Take off the blinders, follow your dream, and never give up

-Recently we’ve posted the secrets of success of the wealthiest man in the world Jeff Bezos.
-Today we’d like to talk about Bill Gates, the second richest person in the world, according to Forbes magazine.
-In our previous article, dedicated to Jeff Bezos, we’ve mentioned that Jeff is definitely worth listening.
-The similar situation is with Bill Gates since he always was in the top 10 richest people of the world list for the last 18 years.
+Today, on October 28, Bill Gates, the second richest person in the world, according to Forbes magazine, is celebrating his birthday.
+Bill Gates always was in the top 10 richest people of the world list for the last 18 years.
 Moreover, mostly he was №1.

 Once Gates said that daily desire for undue optimism and political correctness mold the new generation, which runs away from the real world, and lives quite far from it.
 And this, in its turn, is one of the factors leading to failure.